 - All others specified within the guidelines of Missouri Western State University

-*The Executive Director of the Southern Institute of Forensic Science and a committee appointed by Missouri Western State University’s Department of Criminal Justice and Legal Studies will determine successful completion of these exams.
+*The Executive Director of the Southern Institute of Forensic Science and a committee appointed by Missouri Western State University’s Department of Criminal Justice, Legal Studies, and Social Work will determine successful completion of these exams.